geekodour/gitpushblog/README.md

 gitpushblog is a set of scripts that will generate some static files into another directory(`/dist` or `/dev`), and then it will push those files to the appropriate branch of the appropriate reositoty based on the configuration file (`_config.yml`)
 It also supports various themes, jekyell themes can be converted to gitpushblog themes easily.
-You may want to watch this video if that does not explain it well.  [!]()

 It is sort of like [Jekyll](https://jekyllrb.com/), but currently does very limited stuff and is in its early stage and probably broken but works fine.